-A promotion plan:
+A promotion strategy:

-Nominations must include a promotion plan (of up to 2 pages) outlining the institution’s proposed approach for promoting and celebrating the impact and outcomes of the nominee’s achievements.
+Nominations must include a promotion strategy (of up to 2 pages) outlining the institution’s proposed approach for promoting and celebrating the impact and outcomes of the nominee’s achievements.
 Elements of a strong promotion plan include: i) purpose; ii) target audiences; iii) objectives; iv) key messages; v) promotional activities; and vi) an evaluation plan (how the effectiveness of each activity will be measured).

 Letters of support, of up to 2 pages each, from 3 referees:

 Three letters must be provided in support of the nominee.
 Referees must be established authorities in the field who have not worked with the nominee on the project being recognized, and do not have a personal relationship with the nominee.
 Referees should not send their letters directly to SSHRC, but, rather, to the graduate unit/Faculty making the nomination.

 Letters of support must: